Medical Board Attorney

 The administrative complaint serves as formal notice, which should itself send up a red flag.
 By providing you notice, the government has already taken its first step toward revoking your medical license.

-The medical board hearing fulfills the second prong of the due process requirement – the opportunity to defend yourself (or to have an attorney speak on your behalf).
+The medical board hearing fulfills the second prong of the due process requirement – the opportunity to defend yourself (or to have a professional license defense attorney speak on your behalf).
 Don’t give up that opportunity.

 There Are Two Types of Medical Board Hearings